gitlabhq/omnibus-gitlab/README.md

 ## Starting a Rails console session

-For advanced users only.
-If you need access to a Rails production console for your GitLab installation you can start one with the following command:
+If you need access to a Rails production console for your GitLab installation you can start one with the command below.
+Please be warned that it is very easy to inadvertently modify, corrupt or destroy data from the console.

 ```shell
 sudo /opt/gitlab/bin/gitlab-rails console